Most of us have elements of our lives or ourselves that we would like to change and improve.

 My guess is that they might pan out differently but it might give others a chance to step up.
 Chances are I will have to deal with some uncomfortable feelings, letting go, but discomfort is where we learn and grow.

 In addition control is only an illusion anyway!

 I am so happy I came across minimalism all those years ago.
 The thinking behind it has inspired the way I choose to live my life.
 I have discovered a clearer and smoother way to live in an overstimulated and over-stuffed world.

-I am thrilled every day that I decided to join the SFM.
+I am thrilled every day that I decided to join a community of people learning about online business.
 I am learning a great many current practical digital skills as well as growing so much as a unique individual on a path to creating a great life.

 If anyone is interested to learn more about the ideas that Leo Babauta offers, do have a look at his website, the minimalist Zen Habits.
 His ideas might just change your life.